OpenStickCommunity/Hardware/Boards/GP2040-CE Official Controllers/Mini Pad/README.md

 - Tooling holes = Added by Customer<br/>
 - Confirm Parts Placement = Yes (note 3)<br/>

 Note 2 - Economic assembly is much cheaper on smaller batch runs of 10-30 units.
 Standard assembly will yield less dead on arrival boards but is more expensive to have done.
-These boards are extreamly simple and I do not expect assembly issues with them.
+These boards are extremely simple and I do not expect assembly issues with them.

 Note 3 - This adds around $1 to the total cost of the order and is 100% worth doing as they will check the placement of all SMD parts and make any necessary changes or reach out if there are concerns.
 I cannot stress enough that this is the best $1 you will spend for the peace of mind of not messing up an entire batch.